× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space.

 Description.
-This weapon has 4 charges and can expend 1 charge to teleport the user to any unoccupied space they can see within 5m using 1 second.
+This weapon has 4 charges and can expend 1 charge to teleport the user to any unoccupied space they can see within 5m using 1 second (independent of their DEX).
 It regains 1d4 charges at midnight.

 Higher Levels.
 At 3rd level, the number of charges increases to 6, the range increases to 10m, and the number of charges regained becomes 1d4+1.
 At 4th level, the number of charges increases to 8, the range of the teleport increases to 20m, and the number of charges regained becomes 1d6+2.
 As an artifact, it has 12 charges, the range is 30m, and it regains 1d8+4 charges at midnight.